Blogs

 Quality Assurance (QA) testing is an essential part of the software development lifecycle, ensuring that products and services meet customer needs and expectations.
 However, it’s not enough to rely on traditional QA methods such as manual testing or simple test plans.
-Tracking and measuring KPIs (Key Performance Indicators) can help teams identify potential issues faster and improve the overall quality of their products.
+To enhance the quality assurance process, it is crucial to monitor and measure Key Performance Indicators (KPIs) related to customer interactions and satisfaction.

 In this article, we will provide an overview of QA testing KPIs and metrics, why they are important to track, the benefits of tracking them, the types of quality assurance metrics that should be tracked, and how automated test management tools can help with data collection and analysis.
 With this information, teams can make better decisions regarding their quality assurance processes and gain insight into how their product testing is performing.
 So, let's get started!